Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

 What has surprised you so far?
 Describe your general feelings.
 Be honest with yourself; this section is for you, not me.

 ```
-    Coding wise I am behind but I got a good outline to follow with detailed steps which has helped me so far to move the project along.
+    Shadaria -Coding wise I am behind but I got a good outline to follow with detailed steps which has helped me so far to move the project along.
     I am somewhat bummed out I waited to do this project because know I am rushing, but its alright.
 I think the only thing that is worrying me is the test
     I planned on testing the functionality.
 So when x button is clicked does it do y, but I am unsure of how to create test suites do that, but I have a decent guess of how I can test it.
-    I am a little behind and that worries me but overall I am making progress.
+    Faryal - I am a little behind and that worries me but overall I am making progress.
 I think I will be fine.
 ```

 ---